bitnami/minideb/README.md

 In those cases you can figure out which package is needed and manually specify to install it along with your desired packages.
 Please feel free to submit an issue request so that we can reach out and help you quickly.

 # Building Minideb
 We provide a Makefile to help you build Minideb locally.
-It should be run on a Debian based machine and requires sudo privileged.
+It should be run on a Debian based machine and requires sudo privileges.
 ```
 $ sudo make
 ```

-To build an individual Minideb
+To build an individual release (jessie, wheezy or squeeze)
 ```
-$ sudo make build-jessie
+$ sudo make jessie
 ```

 To test the resulting image: